-Maternity or extended leave leading to short (less than 4 month) placements -portfolio evidence
+Maternity or extended leave leading to short (less than 2 month) placements -portfolio evidence

-Any trainee who ends up working less than 4-months whole time equivalent in any specialty post should bear in mind the need for sufficient evidence in their portfolio in order to ensure that short posts count towards their GP training.
+Any trainee who ends up working less than 2months whole time equivalent (or longer posts with multiple interruptions to work) in any specialty post should bear in mind the need for sufficient evidence in their portfolio in order to ensure that short posts count towards their GP training.
 This decision is ultimately made by the RCGP, depending on the views of ARCP panels, but would be looking for adequate assessments and learning logs, and a CSR, in order to count the post towards a training programme.
 It is wise to be pro-active about this, as learning you have to repeat a hospital post at the end of your 3-year programme causes enormous disappointment.